Choosing the Right Music Publishing Company for Jazz Artists

 3. Royalty Collection and Distribution

-4. Creative Support and Networking The best publishing companies do more than manage paperwork.
-They help build your career by connecting you with producers, venues, and other artists.
+The best publishing companies do more than manage paperwork.
+They actively contribute to your growth by connecting you with producers, venues, and other artists.
+This networking can open doors to new opportunities.

 5. Track Record and Experience

 Choose a company with a proven history of supporting artists in your genre.
 Bridgewater Publishing Company, for example, has over five decades of jazz composition and arrangement experience.
+This background can provide you with the assurance that you are in capable hands.

 Questions to Ask Before Signing a Deal